Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 That wasn’t what we were building.
 That wasn’t who we were.

-I’d always feared this—that once we got under a label, they’d try to twist us into something we weren’t.
+I’d feared this.
+That once we got under a label, they’d try to twist us into something we weren’t.
 We’d avoided it during signing, no talk of “branding” me as some marketable commodity.
 But now here was Henry Mac, legendary producer, solid gold hit-maker, laying it out like gospel.
 The man with Edward’s ear.
 Greg’s.
 The board’s.
 All of them.

 I hated him for it.
 Wanted to kill him with a look.